tychonievich/graphics/md/index.md

 - How 3D computer graphics works, including both rasterization and raytracing.
 - How to use WebGL2, a popular GPU API, to create interactive 3D graphics.
-- How to generate your own 3D geometry, render it, texture map it, move it, and move the camera around it, with all of the underlying math and algorithms.
+- How to generate your own 3D geometry, render it, texture map it, move it, and move the camera around it, with all the underlying math and algorithms.
 - How to basic graphical motion simulation and particle effects.

 This course teaches various other topics at a lower level of detail, including: